 A carbon footprint is a measure of the effect you have on the climate in terms of the amount of greenhouse gases you produce (measured in units of carbon dioxide).
 Many of your daily activities generate carbon emissions which have an impact on the health of the environment.
 You can reduce your carbon footprint by offsetting your rail travel with contributions to projects like reforestation, renewable energy development and energy efficiency technologies.

 Offsets Made Easy

 Amtrak has partnered with Carbonfund.org, allowing passengers to offset the carbon emissions footprint generated by their individual rail travel by contributing to Carbonfund.org.
-To offset rail travel, passengers can choose from one of three affordable preset options for trips of different lengths.
+To offset rail travel, customers can offset their Amtrak travel emissions in several ways: